Discovery of a 310-day Period from the Enshrouded Massive System NaSt1 (WR 122)

-The near-IR and optical light curves of \nast~taken between 2014 July and 2020 Oct. are shown in Figure~\ref{fig:LC} and present clear evidence of smooth variability on a roughly year-long timescale.
-Sinusoidal functions were fit to the PGIR, ZTF, ASAS-SN, and KAIT photometry using a least-squares fitting routine from the \textit{SciPy} library in \textit{Python} v.3.8.5.
+The near-IR and optical light curves of \nast~taken between 2014 July and 2021 July are shown in Figure~\ref{fig:LC} and present clear evidence of smooth variability on a roughly year-long timescale.
+Since the variations are sufficiently smooth and symmetric about maxima, sinusoidal functions were fit to the PGIR, ZTF, ATLAS, ASAS-SN, and KAIT photometry using a least-squares fitting routine from the \textit{SciPy} library in \textit{Python} v.3.8.5.
 The free parameters were the period, variability amplitude, magnitude offset, and phase.
 The sinusoidal fits to each light curve reveal variability consistent with a period of $\sim300$~d.
-A combined sinusoidal fit was also performed to all light curves simultaneously, which provided a well-constrained period of $P_{\rm Comb}=305.2\pm1.0$~d.
-All other light curves were then re-fitted with a fixed period of $P=305.2$~d.
-Note that the {\it Clear} light curve was not utilized in these fits owing to the large wavelength bandwidth of this filter.
-The results from the individual-filter and fixed-period sinusoidal fits are shown in Table~\ref{tab:Prop}.
-The following analysis utilizes the results from the fixed-period sinusoidal fits.
+The best-constrained period was derived from the fit to the ZTF $r$-band light curve of $P_r=309.7\pm0.7$~d, which we adopt as \nast's photometric variability period.
+All other light curves were then refitted with an adopted period of $P=309.7$~d.
+The results from the adopted-period sinusoidal fits are shown in Table~\ref{tab:Prop}.
+The following analysis utilizes the results from these adopted-period ($P=309.7$~d) sinusoidal fits.